Aliases for CCR2 Gene

 External Ids for CCR2 Gene

-This gene encodes two isoforms of a receptor for monocyte chemoattractant protein-1, a chemokine which specifically mediates monocyte chemotaxis.
+The protein encoded by this gene is a receptor for monocyte chemoattractant protein-1, a chemokine which specifically mediates monocyte chemotaxis.
 Monocyte chemoattractant protein-1 is involved in monocyte infiltration in inflammatory diseases such as rheumatoid arthritis as well as in the inflammatory response against tumors.
-The receptors encoded by this gene mediate agonist-dependent calcium mobilization and inhibition of adenylyl cyclase.
-This gene is located in the chemokine receptor gene cluster region.
-Two alternatively spliced transcript variants are expressed by the gene. [provided by RefSeq, Mar 2009]
+The encoded protein mediates agonist-dependent calcium mobilization and inhibition of adenylyl cyclase.
+This protein can also be a coreceptor with CD4 for HIV-1 infection.
+This gene is located in the chemokine receptor gene cluster region of chromosome 3. [provided by RefSeq, Aug 2017]

 GeneCards Summary for CCR2 Gene

-CCR2 (Chemokine (C-C Motif) Receptor 2) is a Protein Coding gene.
-Diseases associated with CCR2 include idiopathic anterior uveitis and anterior uveitis.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include protein homodimerization activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+CCR2 (C-C Motif Chemokine Receptor 2) is a Protein Coding gene.
+Diseases associated with CCR2 include Human Immunodeficiency Virus Type 1 and Idiopathic Anterior Uveitis.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
+An important paralog of this gene is CCR5.